chakravala/Grassmann.jl/docs/src/algebra.md

 (1 + 2v34) ⊖ (3 + 4v34), (1 + 2v34) * (3 + 4v34), (1 + 2im) * (3 + 4im)
 ```
 Symmetry properties of the tensor algebra can be characterized in terms of the geometric product by two averaging operations, which are the symmetrization ``\odot`` and anti-symmetrization ``\boxtimes`` operators.
-These products satisfy various `MultiVector` properties, including the associative and distributive laws.
+These products satisfy various `Multivector` properties, including the associative and distributive laws.

 **Definition** (Exterior product):
 Let ``w_k\in\Lambda^{p_k}V``, then for all ``\sigma\in S_{\sum p_k}`` define an equivalence relation ``\sim`` such that